Skip to content

 Block-diagonal sparse linear operator.

-This operator represents a block-diagonal matrix structure where the blocks are contiguous, and each contains a row vector, so that exactly one value is non-zero in each column.
+This operator represents a block-diagonal matrix structure where the blocks are contiguous, and each contains a column vector, so that exactly one value is non-zero in each row.

 Parameters: